markovmodel/PySFD/README.md

 ```

 ### Features
-Pre-defined features are stored in `PySFD.features` and currently include the following modules
+Pre-defined features are stored in `pysfd.features` and currently include the following modules
 and feature classes:

 [srf.py] : Single Residue Feature (SRF)